vdaburon/blog_http_simple_table_server/doc/US/README_US.md

 #### Gradual Exiting after fixed date time
 We can also program the **stop** request after a **fixed time** with this system.<br/>
 We indicate as a parameter the date and time to change the value of the status to STOP, e.g: 2024-07-31_14h30m45s.<br/>
-By a JMeter script that runs in addition to the current shot.
+By a JMeter script that runs in addition to the current load test.

 The script is launched, we calculate the number of milliseconds before the indicated date of requested stop.<br/>
 The vuser is put on hold for the calculated duration.<br/>